KALYDECO® Results

 Results varied by mutation.

-Sweat chloride is the amount of salt in your child’s sweat.
+Sweat chloride is a measure of the amount of salt in a person's sweat.
 A decrease in sweat chloride levels does not mean there will be an improvement in lung function (FEV1).

 Study 5